 - Medical conditions, including thyroid problems, neurological conditions, epilepsy, and sleep disorders.

-When the source of your child’s difficulties is identified, and with the right support, your child can get on track for success and learn tools need to perform to his or her fullest potential.
-View additional information about identifying ADHD at the the Children and Adults with Attention-Deficit/Hyperactivity Disorder (CHADD) website (www.chadd.org).
+When the source of your child’s difficulties is identified, and with the right support, your child can get on track for success and learn tools needed to perform to his or her fullest potential.
+To learn more about ADHD, you can also visit the Children and Adults with Attention-Deficit/Hyperactivity Disorder (CHADD)’s website.